Finances

 This is an enormous undertaking, but understanding your family’s finances is essential to your lawyer making accurate analysis of your case.

-The divorce and family law attorneys of Shemtob Draganosky Taylor can guide you through the financial aspects of your divorce.
+The divorce and family law attorneys of Shemtob Draganosky Taylor Stein, PC can guide you through the financial aspects of your divorce.
 Call our family lawyers in Montgomery County at (215) 544-3974 for a confidential discussion.

 Categories